biplabdeka/fa2016/_posts/2016-3-3-MP-3-Demystified.md

 })
 ~~~

-This code allows you define a route name with "/" and then matches a partial and a controller with that route name.
-This means you don't need to explicitly declare the ng-controller in the HTML markup too in these partials since this takes care of it for us.
+This code allows you define a route name with `\` and then matches a partial and a controller with that route name.
+This means you don't need to explicitly declare the `ng-controller` in the HTML markup too in these partials since this takes care of it for us.

 <span class="section-heading">Closing<span>

 That should be enough to get you started!
 Be sure to refer to the spec whenever you need help in a particular area and keep checking up on the Angular documentation whenever you need it.